The Best Fly Fishing Movies in 2023

 The River Why

-The River Why is another of the most amazing fly fishing movies out there as it tells a story that probably all fly anglers on the planet can relate to.
-You have probably heard of the book if you didn’t know it was already a movie, as the book is very famous, and is much better than the film in most opinions.
+The River Why is another of the most amazing fly-fishing movies out there.
+It tells a story that probably all fly anglers on the planet can relate to.
+You have probably heard of the book if you didn’t know it was already a movie, as the book is very famous and is much better than the film in most opinions.

-The River Why is about a young man coming of age who leaves home with his fly rod and engages in a life of solitude and fly fishing, doing things his own way so to speak.
+The River Why is about a young man coming of age who leaves home with his fly rod and engages in a life of solitude and fly fishing, doing things his way.

-Along the way, he enjoys some great trout and salmon fishing and stumbles upon a love interest skinny dipping while he is fly fishing.
+Along the way, he enjoys excellent trout and salmon fishing and stumbles upon a love interest skinny dipping while flying.
 By the end of his journey, he sees the world in a new light.
 He gains a new appreciation for his family, love, and life.

-This is an excellent movie for a fisherman and a non-angler too as it is as much about life as it is about fly fishing too.
+This is an excellent movie for fishermen and non-anglers alike, as it is as much about life as it is about fly fishing.

 Salmon Fishing In Yemen